c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 In the practical part of the article, most of the I/O models mentioned above are implemented in echo clients and servers with Java sockets APIs.
 A server listens on a registered TCP port 7000.
 A client connects from its dynamic TCP port to the server port.
 The client reads an input string from the console and sends the bytes to the server port.
 The server receives the bytes from its port and sends them back to the client port.
 The client writes the echoed string on the console.
 When the client receives the same number of bytes that it has sent, it disconnects from the server.

-<sub>The conversion between strings and bytes is performed in UTF-8 encoding.</sub>
+<sub>The conversion between strings and bytes here is performed in UTF-8 encoding.</sub>

 ### Blocking IO echo server

-In the following example, the _blocking I/O model _is implemented in an echo server with Java IO API.
+In the following example, the _blocking I/O model_ is implemented in an echo server with Java IO API.

 The _ServerSocket.accept_ method blocks until a connection is accepted.
 The _InputStream.read_ method blocks until input data are available, or a client is disconnected.
 The _OutputStream.write_ method blocks until all output data are written.